solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 To run the example in Solana Playground follow this link:
 [link](https://beta.solpg.io/https://github.com/solana-developers/anchor-transfer-hook/tree/hello_world)

-And then in there type `build` which will update the value of `declare_id` in the `lib.rs` file with a newly generated program ID.
-Then type `deploy` to deploy your program to dev net.
-When when the program is deployed you can run the test file by typing `test` in the terminal.
+In Playground's terminal, run the `build` command which will update the value of `declare_id` in the `lib.rs` file with a newly generated program ID.
+Then run the `deploy` command to deploy your program to devnet.
+When when the program is deployed you can run the test file by using the `test` command in the terminal.

-This will then give you the following output:
+This will then give you the output similar to this:

 ```bash
   transfer-hook.test.ts: